 Why the Subject Line Is Important

-Recipients may not be familiar with your name when you send a job search, networking, or other business emails.
-Therefore, the subject line is your opportunity to introduce yourself.
+Since recipients may not be familiar with your name, the subject line is also an opportunity to introduce yourself.
 This is the first step to making a strong first impression so that your resume is opened and read.

 Tips for Writing an Effective Email Subject Line

 Note why you are writing.
-You need to make sure that your subject line will be of interest and considered relevant in order to get your email read.
+You need to make sure that your subject line will be of interest in order to get your email read.
 Make it relevant by including keywords related to your reason for writing.

 Email Subject Line Examples